-NS - Not Significant at 0.01 Level
+NS-Not Significant at 0.01 level

-From the above table 1, it was observed that the Critical Ratios calculated between the means of Boys and Girls in Control group and Experimental group students were not significant.
-Therefore no significant differences were observed between the means of Boys and Girls in Control group and Experimental group students in the comparison.
-It may be concluded that there were no significant differences between the means of boys and girls in learning science concepts.
-Hence the sub hypotheses "There would be no significant differences between Pretest total mean scores of boys and girls in Control group and Experimental group students" were accepted.
-Thus, it was concluded that Control group students have no significant effect in the performance of learning science with respect to Gender before the experiment.
-Likewise it was concluded that Experimental group students have no significant effect in the performance of learning science with respect to Gender before the experiment.
+From the above table-1, it was observed that the Critical Ratios calculated between the mean scores of Physics and Chemistry in both Conventional and Interactive Whiteboard teaching were not significant.
+Therefore no significant differences were observed between the means of Physics and Chemistry in the comparison.
+It may be concluded that there were no significant differences between the means of Physics and Chemistry in learning science concepts.
+Hence the sub hypotheses "There would be no significant differences between the Pretest mean scores of Control group and Experimental group students in Physics and Chemistry" were accepted.
+Thus, it was concluded that the Control group students have no significant difference in the performance of Physics and Chemistry concepts in learning science before the experiment.
+Likewise it was concluded that Experimental group students have no significant difference in the performance of Physics and Chemistry concepts in learning science before the experiment.